ujihisa/okta-scim-beta/README.md

 ## Update Account Details: PUT /Users/{id}

-When the profile a user assigned to your SCIM enabled application is changed, Okta will make a PUT to `/Users/{id}` in your application.
+When a profile attribute of a user assigned to your SCIM enabled application is changed, Okta will do the following:

+-   Make a GET request against `/Users/{id}` on your SCIM API for the user to be updated.
+-   Take the resource returned from your SCIM API and update only the attributes that need to be updated.
+-   Make a PUT request against `/Users/{id}` in your SCIM API with the updated resource as the payload.

 Examples of things that can cause changes to an Okta user profile
 are: